Dekeling (day-kay-ling) means “a place of happiness”

 At Dekeling, by attending community meditations, classes, and (if you wish) one-on-one meetings with a teacher, you’ll learn to expand your capacity for love and fearlessness.
 Together, we’ll cultivate basic sanity, kindness, and compassion.
 Using age-old Tibetan practices, your meditation, combined with your everyday life, will become a path to awakening.

 Practicing together in this way, we aim to be relaxed, welcoming, and realistic about the challenges of being a spiritual seeker in the modern world.
 Together, we’ll leverage the power of clarity and compassion to create radical acts of change, starting with our own hearts and minds.

-She says, “The idea was delightfully ‘old-school’ and not far off from how many practice groups formed in India and Nepal in the time of the Buddha.
-The students ranged in age from early twenties to their eighties.
-Many of them had practiced or worked together in the past.
-A frank discussion ensued and we began in a tiny house in Portland, Oregon.
+In 2018, Lama Lekshe had just finished a three-year retreat, and a group of long-time students expressed interest in forming a new practice community.
+In telling the story, she said, “The idea was delightfully ‘old school,’ and not far off from how many practice groups formed in centuries past.
+The students that year ranged in age from those in their early twenties to folks in their eighties.
+Many of them had practiced or worked together before.
+We sat in a tiny house in Portland, Oregon, sitting elbow to elbow.”

 The year before the pandemic, Lekshe moved to Great Vow Monastery, where she took up residency for a year.
 In October, she was called away suddenly to do home hospice care for her mother in Eugene, Oregon.
 During that time, Dekeling’s meditation services were streamed from her mother’s home to a group of about 30 students from Ireland to Atlanta, Georgia.
 After her mother passed away, Lekshe returned to Portland, and Dekeling found a new practice space in a lively neighborhood in NE Portland.
 Dekeling continues to stream mediation sessions, classes, and retreats from there.